davidgiga1993/octoploy/README.md

 This tool was born in the need to a simple templating system which can track changes (similar to terraform) but with k8s object awareness.
+In addition, it was important for us to have proper native yml support, including object merging - something that was missing in other templating engines.

 ## Installation